-For the Pacific Northwest July 4th is considered the beginning of summer.
-When I was a kid, summer meant visiting my cousins in Arizona and Texas.
+In the Pacific Northwest July 4th is considered the beginning of Summer.
+As a kid Summer meant visiting my cousins in Arizona and Texas.
 Talk about sun, heat and fun!
-We would play outside for a majority of the day.
-And, to be able to live through the heat, we were either in the water or on the water or using water to stay cool.
-(I really should say cooler because I don’t think anyone can say their cool in 110° heat!)
+We played outside for a majority of the day.
+And, to be able to live through the heat, we’d be:

-I’d look forward to going to the pool or floating down the Verde River* but some of the MOST fun we had were water fights in the neighborhood streets!
-And those battles could last more than one day!
-Water balloons thrown back and forth; hoses letting loose with a gush on anyone who ventured out in no-man’s land!
+Highlights were going to the pool or floating down the Verde River* but some of the MOST fun we had were water fights in the neighborhood streets.
+These battles could last more than one day!
+Water balloons thrown back and forth and hoses letting loose with a gush on anyone who ventured out in no-man’s land!
+Such fabulous memories!

 Do you let your kidlets throw water balloons at each other?
 Water balloons are a lot of fun!
-But I acknowledge, they can be problematic if they’re thrown at someone’s face.
-One solution: Have them throw the water balloons at the side of a house, concrete wall or down on the sidewalk!
-Another problem: All the pieces of balloon the need to be picked up after they popped!
+I acknowledge, though, they can be problematic if they’re thrown at someone’s face.
+One solution: Have them thrown at the side of a house, concrete wall or down on the sidewalk!
+Unfortunately, there’s still another problem: All the tiny pieces of balloon need to be picked up after they’ve popped!

 ——————Sponge bombs could be the perfect solution!